litentry/litentry-parachain/bitacross-worker/README.md

 Mrencalve, worker's url and public shielding key can be obtained during the runtime from parachain's teebag pallet registry.

-The following gif ilustrated how it can be done manually:
+The following gif ilustrates how it can be done manually:

 ![demo](./assets/teebag_registry.gif)